exadel-inc/esl/src/modules/esl-a11y-group/README.md

 Authors: *Julia Murashko*

-ESL A11y Group - helper custom element, that adds a11y group behavior to targets.
+ESL A11y Group - helper custom element that adds a11y group behavior to targets.
-ESL A11y Group track keyboard to loop focus the targeting elements (with arrow keyboard keys navigation).
+ESL A11y Group tracks keyboard to loop focus of the targeting elements (with arrow keyboard keys navigation).

 ### Attributes / Properties

 - `targets` - property to declare targets for the group using [TraversingQuery](../esl-traversing-query/README.md) syntax.
 Use group parent element as a base element.
-- `activate-selected` - activate element using click event on selection change via esl-a11y-group
+- `activate-selected` - activate the element using `click` event on selection change via esl-a11y-group

 ### Example
 ```html